CiscoTestAutomation/genietelemetry/docs/harness.rst

 .. _harness:

-GenieMonitor and pyATS/Genie
+Telemetry and pyATS/Genie
 ============================

-This guide will cover the basics of how to integrate GenieMonitor with pyATS/Genie.
+This guide will cover the basics of how to integrate Telemetry with pyATS/Genie.

 Introduction
 ------------

-In order to integrate GenieMonitor with pyATS/Genie, a GenieMonitorRunner plugin needs to be added to easypy through easypy config file.
+In order to integrate Telemetry with pyATS/Genie, a TelemetryRunner plugin needs to be added to easypy through easypy config file.

 .. code-block:: yaml